 Many people think of misdemeanors as “minor crimes” that carry “minor penalties.”
 While a misdemeanor charge is certainly not as serious as a felony, you still could be facing thousands of dollars in fines and months in jail.
 This can take your life way off track.
-You could lose your job, lose your family, and find your life completely disrupted, especially if it meets the criteria to be ungraded to a more serious charge, including a felony.
+You could lose your job, lose your family, and find your life completely disrupted, especially if it meets the criteria to be upgraded to a more serious charge, including a felony.
 It can cost you dearly.
 You should not try to handle it on your own, you need an experienced criminal defense attorney to protect your rights and help you get the best possible outcome for your case.

 New York law classifies misdemeanors as Class A and Class B. Class A misdemeanors are the more serious of the two and carry the higher sentence.
 Typically, this means up to a year of jail time.
 Class B misdemeanors are not as serious and carry a lesser sentence with jail time averaging around 90 to 180 days.